smbunn/FiPy/readme.md

-# Some example project work with FiPy from PyCom
+## Some example project work with FiPy from PyCom

 This is work in progress on a project to learn LoRa, SigFox and NB-IOT (or CAT - M1).

 ## Project

 I plan to use a PySense connected to my FiPy.
-Battery powered (2000mAh LiPo) and mounted to my bike My Android mobile phone posts GPS coordinates to the FiPy using BLE  [Android Link] [android]
+Battery powered (2000mAh LiPo) and mounted to my bike My Android mobile phone posts GPS coordinates to the FiPy using BLE  [Android Link][android] .

 The PySense reports humidty, temperature, barometric pressure, ambient light, pitch, yaw and roll.
 These are combined with GPS coordinates into a packed Hex payload.

-Kotahi provide the gateway for LoRa (and I also have my own single channel packet forwarder [Single Channel Packet Forwrder Raspberry Pi Hat] [hat]
+Kotahi provide the gateway for LoRa (and I also have my own single channel packet forwarder [Single Channel Packet Forwarder Raspberry Pi Hat][hat] .

 [android]: http://www.meowsbox.com/en/btgps
 [hat]: http://wiki.dragino.com/index.php?title=Lora/GPS_HAT